Emergency Tax

 Getting your refund

-If you've already left the job before it was fixed, or it's near year-end, you can claim the overpaid tax back directly from Revenue by reviewing your tax for the year in myAccount.
+If you've already left the job before it was fixed, or it's near year-end, there's no more payroll left to run the correction through, so you can claim the overpaid tax back directly from Revenue by reviewing your tax for the year in myAccount.
 See our guide to filing a tax return and claiming a refund.

 Frequently asked questions

-Because your job isn't linked to your Revenue record yet: usually a missing PPSN or an unregistered employment, so your employer has no RPN.
+Because your job isn't linked to your Revenue record yet: usually a missing PPSN or an unregistered employment, so your employer has no RPN and must apply the cautious emergency rates instead of your real credits and cut-off.

 How long does emergency tax last?

 Only until Revenue links you to your employer via an RPN.
-Register the job in myAccount and it corrects on your next payslip, refunding the overpayment.
+Register the job in myAccount and it corrects on your very next payslip, refunding the overpayment through your pay rather than expiring on its own.

 How do I get my emergency tax back?

-Give your PPSN and register the employment in myAccount.
-The refund comes back through payroll once the RPN is applied, or claim it from Revenue if you've left the job.
+Give your employer your PPSN and register the employment in myAccount under Jobs and Pensions.
+The refund comes back automatically through payroll once the RPN is applied, or you can claim it directly from Revenue if you've already left the job.

-With a PPSN: 20% up to the cut-off then 40% (no credits) for four weeks, then 40% on everything.
-Without a PPSN: 40% from the start.
-USC is 8% flat throughout.
+With a PPSN: 20% up to the single person's cut-off then 40% above it, with no tax credits, for the first four weeks or first month; from week five it's 40% on everything.
+Without a PPSN: 40% from the very first payslip.
+USC is a flat 8% throughout, in every case.